 - When moving to Finland permanently, you will be assigned a municipality of residence.
-Your municipality of residence will provide services for you such as health services.
+Your municipality of residence will provide services for you such as rental housing.

 - If you are employed in Finland or are an entrepreneur, you must in most cases get a Finnish tax card from the Tax Office.

 - Kela is responsible for the social security of all people living permanently in Finland.